conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

-Now that you have built a package for your current platform with conda build, you can convert it for use on other platforms with the ``conda convert`` command and a platform specifier from this
+Now that you have built a package for your current platform with conda build, you can convert it for use on other platforms with the ``conda convert`` command.
+This works only for pure Python packages where there is no compiled code.
+Conda convert does nothing to change compiled code, it only adapts file paths to take advantage of the fact that Python scripts are mostly platform-independent.
+Conda convert accepts a platform specifier from this and a platform specifier from this list:
-list:

 * osx-64.
 * linux-32.